-Introduction to the watercolor techniques as a transparent painting medium.
-Includes exploration of traditional and nontraditional watercolor methods, composition, color use, development of sources of personal inspiration, and historical traditions studied through lecture, reading and direct class painting assignments.
+Introduction to watercolor as a transparent painting medium through exploration of traditional watercolor methods and techniques.
+Topics include composition, color use, development of sources of personal inspiration, and the study of watercolor in the context of the historical Western tradition.
 (C-ID ARTS 210) (CSU, UC)